Worm castings contain five times more nitrogen, seven times more phosphorus, and 11 times more potassium than ordinary soil.

 Worm castings or vermicast are both just another way to say worm manure.
 It turns out this stuff is awesome for your soil and plants.
-Growers and gardeners all over are discovering how well their plants respond to worm castings and the many ways it improves their gardens.
-After reading this article if you haven’t discovered worm castings already I bet you will be headed out to buy some.
+Growers and gardeners all over are discovering how well their plants respond to them and the many ways it improves their gardens.
+After reading this article if you haven’t discovered it already I bet you will be headed out to buy some.

 What makes worm castings so great?